-Finally the part the students were waiting for – the investigation!
+Finally, we got to the part the students were waiting for – the investigation!
 I gathered them around and had them first predict what they thought was going to happen and even what part the grass played in this.
 It was fun listening to their thoughts.
 Children are so creative.
-Anyway, I then had them turn to a neighbor and predict which mold they thought would have the most weathering to it once I poured water on it and explain why.
+Anyway, I then had them turn to a neighbor and predict which mold they thought would have the most weathering to it, once I poured water on it, and explain why.
 I wasn’t really surprised to hear that most of them believed it would be the sand, as we live in a state surrounded by water.
 (I love when kiddos use their background knowledge!)
 However, when I asked which would have the least weathering, they weren’t quite sure.
-I then poured the water on each mold and had students observe what happened to each of the molds.
+I then poured the water onto each mold and had students observe what happened to each of the molds.

 Of course, the mold with the grass was weathered the least, and then we discussed why they thought this was.
 We also discussed what part was the erosion in this entire demonstration.
 (It was the water rolling away from the molds carrying the sediment.)
 Then, I had students illustrate a picture of the demonstration and label both the weathering and the erosion of it, along with explaining in their own words what happened and why.